This post may contain affiliate or referral links. Please see our full affiliate disclosure here.

 The world of books is so vast that we may miss out on a lot of great titles.
-Because of this I have compiled a list of books for toddlers and preschoolers based on what both of my kids have enjoyed and recommendations from friends.
+Because of this I have compiled a list of books for toddlers based on what both of my kids have enjoyed and recommendations from friends.

 I have intentionally left out some of the perennial favorites since I think most of us know and love Good Night Moon, Where the Wild Things Are, etc. If you have any books to share that didn’t make this list I would love to hear about them!